abcdef150318/medical-appointment-no-show-analysis/report/medical_appointment_no_show_analysis_report.md

 - Created analysis-ready variables for statistical testing.

 After data cleaning, the final dataset contained **50,000 complete patient appointment records** for analysis.

+## SQL Data Cleaning and Exploratory Analysis

+SQL was used to clean, validate, and explore the dataset before statistical analysis.
+The SQL scripts included data validation, feature engineering, and exploratory analysis to ensure that the dataset was ready for hypothesis testing and predictive modeling.

+### Data Cleaning Tasks

+The SQL data cleaning script included:

+- Checking for duplicate records
+- Identifying missing values
+- Verifying data integrity
+- Creating the **Waiting Time** variable
+- Standardizing categorical variables
+- Preparing the final analysis dataset

+### Exploratory Data Analysis (EDA)

+SQL exploratory analysis was performed to summarize the dataset and understand patient characteristics before conducting statistical analyses.

+The SQL queries included:

+- Total number of appointments
+- Show-Up vs No-Show counts
+- Gender distribution
+- Average patient age
+- Average waiting time
+- Appointment distribution by weekday
+- Frequency of chronic diseases
+- SMS reminder distribution
+- Scholarship distribution

+The complete SQL scripts are available in the **sql** folder: